 The Bank is preparing to implement the Act.
-Application of the Act is not expected to have any material impact on the Bank's financial statements Corporate governance, audit, other information about the Bank and its management
+Application of the Act is not expected to have any material impact on the Bank's financial statements

 Reduction of Cash Usage Act, 2018

 On March 18, 2018, the Reduction of Cash Usage Act, 2018 was made public.